sgoldenlab/mouse-pusher/README.md

   [Click here for testloop script](https://github.com/sgoldenlab/mouse-pusher/blob/522724d3c4da9a7dc0e854c799d4fd747f263456/Arduino%20Scripts/Testloop_script.ino/Testloop_script.ino.ino)

-  We used this script to test if the wired pusher set is stable before installing it on the opearnt box.
+  We use this script to test if the wired pusher set is stable before installing it on the opearnt box.
 This script is optional but we found it useful to prevent the hassel of fixing it after the set being attached to the opearnt box.

 ### Med-PC code